-5 Objectives / Performance
+5 Objectives and Performance on the Corridor

 Art.
-19 of the Regulation requires the Management Board to monitor the performance of the corridor and to publish results once a year.
+19 of the RFC Regulation requires the Management Board to monitor the performance of the corridorand to publish results once a year.

-The steps needed to meet this requirement of the Regulation are:
+The steps needed to meet this requirement of the RFC Regulation are: